bvavra/MIDI_Accordion/bluetooth.md

 ### Why Bluetooth?

-Why Bluetooth There are many ways to send serial data wirelessly; we're going to use a Bluetooth transceiver

 Note: This step is optional to build a working MIDI accordion and only necessary if you want to be able to play the accordion wirelessly.
 Also, this tutorial assumes you've established your MIDI connection using a Serial-to-MIDI converter (see Sending MIDI guide) and does not apply if you're connecting with a MIDI cable.

 **You will need:**